artbels/mongo-table-admin/README.md

 # mongo-table-admin (MTA)

 Admin interface for mongo, to work with documents as table rows.
-Integrates Handsontables, Pivottable, Ace JSON editor.
+Integrates Handsontables, Pivottable.
 Handsontable is a great inline edit tool.
 Pivottable is data discovery and analisys tool.

 ### why